-The bill, introduced by Kerwin as H.B.
-No. 1674, aims to regulate the production, sale, and use of agricultural products containing perfluoroalkyl and polyfluoroalkyl substances (PFAS) in Texas.
-It amends the Agriculture Code by adding definitions for PFAS and sewage sludge, and it expands the definition of commercial fertilizer to include various biosolids and materials derived from sewage sludge.
-The bill establishes specific concentration limits for various PFAS compounds in these materials, prohibiting their manufacture, sale, distribution, or application if they exceed these levels.
-Manufacturers are required to conduct monthly testing of their products for PFAS and report the results, with strict disposal requirements for any non-compliant batches.
+H.B.
+No. 1674 aims to regulate the production, sale, and use of agricultural products containing perfluoroalkyl and polyfluoroalkyl substances (PFAS) in Texas.
+The bill introduces new definitions for "perfluoroalkyl and polyfluoroalkyl substances" and "sewage sludge" in the Agriculture Code.
+It amends the definition of commercial fertilizer to include biosolids and other materials derived from sewage sludge.
+Additionally, the bill establishes specific concentration limits for various PFAS compounds in materials classified as fertilizers, soil amendments, or similar agricultural products.

 Statutes affected: Introduced: Agriculture Code 63.001, Agriculture Code 63.002 (Agriculture Code 63)